Global Field Experience Financial Award - Application Opens January 14, 2025

 • Consideration will be given to projects in the United States and other high-income countries for specific projects related to underserved or marginal populations, e.g. refugee populations in Belgium, post-hurricane environmental data collection in Puerto Rico or Zika virus education and surveillance in the U.S. Virgin Islands.

-• There may be modified site eligibility in Summer 2024 based on pandemic situations.*
+• There may be modified site eligibility in Summer 2025 based on US State Department or Emory University Travel Recommendations.

 Contact dmcfar@emory.edu or gferequests@emory.edu for more information.